Higher-Order Discontinuous Galerkin Splitting Schemes for Fluids with Variable Viscosity: Acknowledgements

 \section{Acknowledgements}

 We gratefully acknowledge the scientific support and HPC resources provided by the HPC cluster Elysium of the Ruhr University Bochum, subsidized by the DFG (INST 213/1055-1).
-Moreover, this work was partially supported by the German Ministry of Education and Research through project ``PDExa: Optimized software methods for solving partial differential equations on exascale supercomputers'', grant agreement no. 16ME0637K.
+Moreover, this work was partially supported by the German Federal Ministry of Research, Technology and Space (BMFTR) through project ``PDExa: Optimized software methods for solving partial differential equations on exascale supercomputers'', grant agreement no. 16ME0637K and the European Union -- NextGenerationEU.
 D.R.Q.~Pacheco acknowledges funding by the Federal Ministry of Research, Technology and Space (BMFTR) and the Ministry of Culture and Science of the German State of North Rhine-Westphalia (MKW) under the Excellence Strategy of the Federal Government and the Länder.